-2017 Book Prize Shortlist: Edition, Anthology, or Essay Collection
+2019 Book Prize Shortlist: Edition, Anthology, or Essay Collection

-2017 MSA Book Prize for an Edition, Anthology, or Essay Collection Committee
+2019 MSA Book Prize for an Edition, Anthology, or Essay Collection Committee

-Vassiliki Kolocotroni, University of Glasgow (chair)
+Loren Glass, University of Iowa (chair)

 Each year, the Modernist Studies Association seeks nominations for its Book Prize, awarded to a book published in the previous year.
 A panel of judges determines the book that made the most significant contribution to modernist studies.
 The winner receives $1,000 plus up to $600 toward travel expenses to the MSA Conference, where the award is presented.
 A book first published in another year will not be eligible for the prize.
 This exclusion applies even if a new edition (paperback or revised, for example) was published in the award year.